 TimeShift is a system restore tool for Linux.
-It provides functionality that is quite similar to the System Restore feature in Windows or the Time Machine tool in MacOS.
+It provides functionality that is quite similar to the System Restore feature in Windows or the Time Machine tool in macOS.
 TimeShift protects your system by making incremental snapshots of the file system manually or at regular automated intervals.

 These snapshots can then be restored at a later point to undo all changes to the system and restore it to the previous state.
 Snapshots are made using rsync and hard-links and the tool shares common files amongst snapshots in order to save disk space.
-Now that we have an idea about what Timeshift is, let us take take a detail look at setting up and using this tool.
+Now that we have an idea about what Timeshift is, let us take a detailed look at setting up and using this tool.

 How to install Timeshift in Linux?

 For Ubuntu and Ubuntu based distros such as Mint

 Packages are available in my Launchpad PPA for supported Ubuntu releases.
 Run the following commands in a terminal window:

 sudo apt-add-repository ppa:teejee2008/ppa sudo apt-get update sudo apt-get install timeshift